danger/swift/README.md

 - `danger-swift ci` - Is the command for running on CI
 - `danger-swift pr https://github.com/Moya/Harvey/pull/23` - Is the command for running a PR locally
 - `danger-swift edit` - Creates a temporary Xcode project for working on a Dangerfile
+- `danger-swift local` - Runs Danger by comparing the difference between your current branch and master

 #### Plugins